 Ignoring or suppressing your fears isn’t going to make them go away.
-It’s better to acknowledge your fears—and identify their causes—to lessen their hold over you.
+Instead, it’s better to acknowledge your fears—and identify their causes—to lessen their hold over you.

 Understanding the source of our fears can be an effective first step toward liberating them.
 In addition, recognizing why you feel afraid can lessen the power that fear has over you.
 So, here are four of the top factors that contribute to a fear of failure.
 Which of these most resonates with you?

 - You’re afraid of being embarrassed, judged, or rejected by others.
 Sometimes, a fear of failure is rooted in anxieties about how others might react to our failures.
-You might wonder: “What would my boss, coworkers, friends, or family think of me?”
+For example, you might wonder: “What would my boss, coworkers, friends, or family think of me?”